ngdeconf/ng-de.org/call-for-papers/index.md

   </div>
 </div>

-- The talk should fit into 30 minutes.
+- The talk should be 30 minutes.
-- We do no Q&A. But if you want to have one, it should not exceed your 30 minutes.
+- We won't do any Q&A, but if you want to have one it should not exceed your 30 minute slot.
 - The talk must be in English.
-- We run a single track for both days.
+- We will run a single track for both days.
-- You have to agree with our [Code of Conduct](/code-of-conduct) and [Privacy Policy](/data-privacy).
+- By submitting a talk you agree with our [Code of Conduct](/code-of-conduct/) and [Privacy Policy](/data-privacy/).
-- The deadline for submission is the {{ page.cfp_end }}.
+- The deadline is {{ page.cfp_end }}

 ### Topics we are looking for

-Our audience will be people interested in Angular with every experience level.
-So topics can address beginners as well as experts.
+Our audience will be people interested in Angular from every level of expertise.
+So don't worry, your talk can address any level from beginners to experts.

 - Angular in general
 - RxJS
 - ngRx & State Management
-- Universal
+- Angular Universal
 - Web Performance
 - Progressive Web Apps
 - NativeScript & Ionic